wkaisertexas/HoosOnTask/docs/phase-1.md

 ![](https://www.google.com/images/icons/product/drive-32.png)Interview Template.pdf

 Interviews were conducted using the question set shown to the right.
-The following  each question were the major findings for each topic
+The following  each question were the major findings for each topic:

+### History of Lost Items

 - Have you ever lost something on UVa Grounds before?
 If yes, were you able to recover it?